Is Atlas, Worth Playing?

 Optimization.

-Atlas is certainly better optimized than Ark Survival Evolved was at a similar age; however, much of that performance increase could be attributed to how much more powerful hardware has become; before the Covid 19 pandemic, it was possible to pick up fairly powerful GPU that was beyond anything on the market when Ark Survival Evolved released for less than £300.
+Atlas is certainly better optimized than Ark Survival Evolved was at a similar age; however, much of that performance increase could be attributed to how much more powerful hardware has become; before the Covid-19 pandemic, it was possible to pick up fairly powerful GPU that was beyond anything on the market when Ark Survival Evolved released for less than £300.

 As for raw performance data when using a 5700 XT, I can run Atlas at a stable 95fps/1080p on maxed settings on land and closer to 144fps/1080p when at sea, which is very playable and enjoyable, with even the most frantic engagements rarely causing the fps to drop below 65.

-For me, the biggest performance gains I have encountered involved moving my installation of Atlas to a NvMe drive, loading times are now counted in second son even a highly modded install, and screen tearing and texture streaming issues are almost non-existent.
+For me, the biggest performance gains I have encountered involved moving my installation of Atlas to a NvMe drive; loading times are now counted in seconds on even a highly modded install, and screen tearing and texture streaming issues are almost non-existent.

 is-atlas-worth-playing-in-2021